data-indi/corr/README.md

-# Consortium for Reliability and Reproducibility (CoRR)
+# INDI Consortium for Reliability and Reproducibility (CoRR)

 The **Consortium for Reliability and Reproducibility (CoRR)** was created to provide an open-science resource for **test–retest reliability** and **reproducibility** studies in functional and structural connectomics.